wrightben/math/Poker/README.md

 Some theory explains how to bet to "communicate" the value of your hand, usually to convince other people to fold.
 In some cases, under valuing your hand can increase the opponents' bets, improving the economic value of the play.

 ### Game Theory Nonsense (Matrix of values)
 Because the 6 players do not know each others' hands, communicating or feigning values is a primary component of play.

-<sup>1</sup> A fun game is to play 6-handed poker with all of the cards face up.
+A fun variation of the game is to play with all of the cards face up.
 See how many times the winning hole cards can be predicted.